joeyhodge/Gaming-History/3d-reengine/2021_03_31_introduction_to_macro_plugin_in.md

 ## Background of implementing Macro

-### RE ENGINE provision policy
+### RE ENGINE development policy

 * RE ENGINE distributes "execution environment"
-  * Do not allow game developers to change core functionality
+  * **Do not allow game developers to change core functionality**
     * Only browse the source code and solve it by communicating your request
     * Reduces the burden on game and game engine developers
   * The fate of game engine developers
     * Guarantee execution performance and production flow

 ### But there is no "perfect from the beginning"